 Voting.
-Professional and Partner Members representing a Class I Member entity shall exercise a vote at Special Meetings of the DFW RIMS Organization, if necessary as described in the Notice of Special Meetings.
-Voting by proxy shall be permitted at DFW RIMS Organization meetings provided a single and only a single written proxy for a member, valid only for the specified meeting and signed by an authorized Professional Member, shall be filed thirty (30) days in advance of such Special Meeting with the DFW RIMS Organization Secretary.
+Professional and Partner Members representing a Class I Member entity shall exercise a vote at Special Meetings of DFW RIMS, if necessary, as described in the Notice of Special Meetings.
+Voting may also be conducted by electronic ballot via email or online voting portal, as deemed necessary by the President of DFW RIMS.
+Voting by proxy shall be permitted at DFW RIMSmeetings provided a single and only a single written proxy for a member, valid only for the specified meeting and signed by an authorized Professional Member, shall be filed thirty (30) days in advance of such Special Meeting with the DFW RIMS Secretary.

 Quorum.
-The DFW RIMS Organization Class I Members present shall constitute a quorum at any meeting of the DFW RIMS Organization.
+DFW RIMS Class I Members present shall constitute a quorum at any meeting of DFW RIMS.

 Minutes.
-The DFW RIMS Organization shall regularly maintain and submit to RIMS written notices of meetings, minutes of meetings and such other records and information as may be reasonably requested by RIMS.
+DFW RIMS shall regularly maintain and submit to Global RIMS written notices of meetings, minutes of meetings and such other records and information as may be reasonably requested by Global RIMS.

 ARTICLE IV – DUES COLLECTION

 Section 1.
 Society Dues.
-National RIMS Memberships shall pay society dues directly to RIMS' principal office or an alternate location as indicated on the dues invoice.
+Global RIMS Memberships shall pay society dues directly to Global RIMS' principal office or an alternate location as indicated on the dues invoice.

 Section 2.
-DFW RIMS Organization Dues.
-At the option of the DFW RIMS Organization, members and associates as applicable shall pay DFW RIMS Organization dues:
+DFW RIMS Dues.
+At the option of DFW RIMS, members shall pay DFW RIMS dues:

-directly to RIMS' principal office or alternate location, along with that member's or Associate's s RIMS dues.
-RIMS shall then return to the DFW RIMS Organization all DFW RIMS Organization dues as soon as possible, but not later than sixty (60) days after receipt; or
+directly to Global RIMS' principal office or alternate location, along with that member's Global RIMS dues.
+Global RIMS shall then return to DFW RIMS all DFW RIMS dues as soon as possible, but not later than sixty (60) days after receipt; or

-directly to DFW RIMS Organization.
+directly to DFW RIMS.

-CLE V - RIMS DELEGATES

-The immediate Past President shall serve as the representative of the DFW RIMS Organization to the House of Delegates.
-If the Past President is unwilling or unable to serve as the Delegate, the DFW RIMS Organization shall elect one of its Class I National RIMS Members with Paid Local Dues, to serve as a representative of the DFW RIMS Organization to the House of Delegates of RIMS.
-The Delegate shall serve for a one (1) year term.
-A Delegate must be a Professional member in good standing.
-Said term shall commence on the first (1st) day of January.
-The RIMS Delegate shall serve as a voting member of the DFW RIMS Organization Board, as well as a voting member of RIMS House of Delegates.

-The DFW RIMS Organization shall notify RIMS in writing and within fifteen (15) days of election, of the Delegate elected, along with the name of the Member Organization in which the Delegate is employed.The Delegate acts as communication liaison between the DFW RIMS Organization and RIMS leadership, representing the DFW RIMS Organization’s concerns and interests to RIMS at large, as well as reporting on RIMS directions and activities at the local DFW RIMS Organization level.
-It is the Delegate’s responsibility to communicate any changes in the DFW RIMS Organization Constitution and Bylaws necessary to comply with constitutional changes in RIMS Constitution and Bylaws.

-In the event that a Delegate cannot be present at a meeting of the House of Delegates, the DFW RIMS Organization may designate an alternative Delegate by providing written notification of the name and address of the alternative Delegate to RIMS prior to the commencement of the meeting of the House of Delegates.

-ARTICLE VI – BOARD OF DIRECTORS
+ARTICLE V – BOARD OF DIRECTORS

 Section 1.
 General Powers.
-The DFW RIMS Organization's Board of Directors shall assume the general management of all affairs of the DFW RIMS Organization.
+The DFW RIMS Board of Directors shall assume the general management of all affairs of DFW RIMS.